neicnordic/puhuri-web/docs/puhuri_portal/User_Guide_dedicated/project_modification.md

 !!! warning
     User guide is in development.
 Early feedback is welcome, send email to ilja.livenson@ut.ee.

+## Allocation update process

 !!! note
-    Only project PI or national allocator representative can send project and allocation update requests.
+    Only project PI or (national) resource allocation representative can send allocation update requests.
     Only (national) resource allocation representative can approve these requests.

-## Allocation update process

 1. Login to Puhuri Portal using MyAccessID.
    ![Login](../../assets/Login.PNG){ width="400" }